ryanatkn/cosmicplayground/src/sy/README.md

 leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on our precious DX.
-Its target audience is developers who are comfortable with js/ts, build tools, and css heresy.
+Its target audience is developers who are comfortable with js/ts, build tools, owning their conventions, and css heresy.
 It leverages build-time scripts and optimizations to minimize costs while maximizing control, flexibility, and performance.